 The touristic season lasts from May to October due to the best weather conditions.
 July to September are generally the hottest months and this is when the beaches usually became packed as many Turks also flock from the big cities to the coastal resorts.

 If you plan to explore and spend a lot of time walking around, May and October are the best months to do this when the weather is cooler.
-From November to April, many restaurants and hotels in resorts will close down because the weather does get cold, with the rainy season generally lasting from December to February.
+From November to April, many restaurants and hotels of aegean coast of Turkey will close down because the weather does get cold, with the rainy season generally lasting from December to February.